dgaydukov/cert-aws/files/sa.md

 Now you see that IOPS is for many writes of small data, but Throughput for small number of writes but of large amount.
 But in the end total throughput is approx the same.
 * Bandwidth - pipe, throughput - water running through pipe EBS Volume Types
-* HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS - has a platter and actuator arm that moves around platter and read/write (just like cd player) since to read/write arm should have a lots of movement - it's bad for high I/O
+* HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS.
+It has a platter and actuator arm that moves around platter and read/write (just like cd player) since to read/write arm should have a lots of movement - it's bad for high I/O
 * SSD (frequent read/write operations with small I/O size) - like a flash card, no moving parts You can use `iostat/blktrace/btt` to examine volume performance.
 Nitro Card for EBS - provides same speed for both encrypted & unencrypted volumes.
 So there is no trade-off between speed & security.
-Since you can't encrypt volume after you attached it to ec2, so in order to create encrypted volume for running ec2 you have to
+Since you can't encrypt volume after you attached it to ec2, so in order to create encrypted volume for running ec2 you have to:
 1. take snapshot of unencrypted volume
 2. create copy and tick `encryption option`
 3. create ami from encrypted snapshot